Three Minute Thesis (3MT®) is a competition developed by The University of Queensland (UQ), Australia.

 The 3MT competition is an excellent way to develop skills for communicating research ideas in ways which are precise, concise, engaging and accessible for people from various disciplines.
 It is an opportunity to bring your research to a broad audience, demonstrate your presentation skills, and win some great prizes.

-See the University of Queensland's 3MT(c) page for more information.
+See the University of Queensland's 3MT(c) page for more information and take a look at the 2017 3MT event.

 What does a winning presentation look like?